uni-VR-sity/circles-xr/src/components/README.md

-There are dozens of components created for use within this framework that you can find in the [components folder of this repo](https://github.com/PlumCantaloupe/circlesxr/tree/master/src/components); but the following will likely be the most used, and thus the most significant.

-First, some useful functions that may be useful for the creation of your own components:

 ```js
 //get the name of the group we are in (users in a group can only see each other)
 CIRCLES.getCirclesGroupName();